-Homemade ginger ale is sweet, spicy, and refreshing.
-You can make the syrup and keep it in the fridge to make a glass when you want it.
+Homemade Ginger Ale is easy to make, sweet, spicy, and refreshing.
+You can make the syrup in advance to make a glass whenever you want.

 With just four ingredients, this ginger ale will become your favorite refreshing beverage or mixer.
 It has the flavor of real ginger and can be made for a crowd or one glass at a time.

-Homemade Ginger Ale is made with an easy-to-make ginger simple syrup and plain seltzer or sparkling water.
+Homemade Ginger Ale is made with a ginger simple syrup and plain seltzer or sparkling water.
 It is very similar to Italian sodas made with Torani syrups, where you control the amount of flavor in each drink by varying the amount of syrup and sparkling water.

 - White Granulated Sugar - White sugar is best for this beverage.
 It lets the ginger flavor dominate the flavor of the syrup.